teooliver/ttb-server/notes.md

 #### Backend

+- Remove dependency on custom `Result` type and use the `std Result` instead
 - Add user's id field to each task.
 (So we can use authorization to allow deletion and creation etc)
 - Update `clap` lib impls (using deprecated methods at the moment)
 - Remove thiserror dependency